pywbem/pywbem/docs/concepts.rst

 2. They limit the amount of memory used by the server since the server need not process the complete request before returning information to the client
-3. They limit the memory used by the client since it can define the maximum size of any request.
+3. They limit the memory used by the client since it can define the maximum size of any response.
-4. They allow the client to terminate a request early with the CloseEnumeration
+4. They allow the client to terminate an enumeration early with the CloseEnumeration.
 5. They allow the server and client to receive partial responses in that the client receives potentially an error response on each segment of the response, not the overall response.
 6. They provide a more consistent inclusion of the path component in the responses.

-.. _`Iter Operations`:
+.. _`Iter operations`:

-Iter Operations
+Iter operations
 ^^^^^^^^^^^^^^^

 The iterable operation extensions (short: *iter operations*) are a set of